 * Too many bones may cause constipation.
 If protection dogs get a hold of too many bones at one time, they can pass light-colored feces that might be powdery in nature.
 This is a symptom of constipation.

 * Older, poorly fed animals can carry toxins in their bones.
 Given all the environmental problems in our world today, the older the animal, the higher the risk that they will have absorbed more dangerous substances into their bodies and bones.
 Selecting the right bones from younger, well-fed animals is the safest option for your protection dog.

-By selecting and providing the right recreational bones for your protection dog, you can provide extra nutrition, a loved method of recreation and a wonderful way for your dog to exercise its jaws and muscles.
-Recreational bones can also satisfy a protection dog’s desire to chew, giving it something more tasty and less damaging that your furniture, shoes or household items.
+By selecting and providing the right recreational bones for your protection dog, you can provide the extra nutrition, a loved method of recreation, and a wonderful way for your dog to exercise its jaws and muscles.
+Recreational bones can also satisfy a protection dog’s desire to chew, giving it something tastier and less damaging that your furniture, shoes, or household items.